Matthew 10:40–42

 Monken Hadley Church is a welcoming church.
 Gabi noticed that on her first, incognito, visit.
 Being truly welcoming to visitors can be one of the strengths of smaller churches.
 But being welcoming on Sundays is not the same as welcoming people into our lives.
 In relation to this we have perhaps a more mixed record.

-We have strengthened a welcoming and hospital atmosphere over the last decade with the installation of our glass doors, with Open Church music, and with community breakfasts.
+We have strengthened a welcoming and hospitable atmosphere over the last decade with the installation of our glass doors, with Open Church music, and with community breakfasts.
 The last did not survive Covid but will hopefully be revived once the new Church House is up and running, alongside perhaps a Wellbeing Café.

 I said a few times before that hospitality is an important Christian value and is not the same as entertaining.
 We, the middle class in the southern part of England, are arguably better at entertaining than we are at offering hospitality.
 The latter is opening up our homes for people to drop in, sharing meals spontaneously without much if any additional preparation.
 In other words, sharing our lives rather than organising an entertaining evening.